Cowanlab/airrship/docs/quickstart.md

 For example, we could create a repertoire with:

 * 16,000 sequences
-* a locus where every gene is homozygous (only one allele present per gene)
+* a locus where as many genes as possible are heterozygous (can't achieve it for every position as not all genes have two alleles)
 * balanced usage of the gene families
 * no trimming of the 5' end of the D gene
 * no insertion of nucleotides between the D and J gene (no NP2 regions)